‘Manipulative’ ministry's controversy deepens as former members speak out

 “Everyone who is a member is asked to give 10 percent of their income to retain their membership with the church,” he said.
 “I ended up opening up a checking account when they couldn’t track the cash that I was giving to the church.”

-Another former member of 3 1/2 years and a CU student, Jessica Gossett, said that the church knew her struggling financial situation, yet still encouraged her to contribute, although they did not require it.
+Another former member of 3 1/2 years and a CU student, Erin Holt*, told the CU Independent that the church knew her struggling financial situation, yet still encouraged her to contribute, although they did not require it.

-“I had a few conversations with the ministry where I said I just can’t give, and they said well, you still should,” said Gossett, who talked to the Daily Camera in August.
+“I had a few conversations with the ministry where I said I just can’t give, and they said well, you still should,” Holt said.

 “For the first two years I was living with other people that I met around campus, but they had several conversations with me about considering living with members of the church,” Aragon said.
 “It isn’t forced upon you, but if you aren’t living with people in the church, in some sense, you are an outsider.”